Skip to content

 Google Search Console Monitoring Workflow

-Why Automate Search Console
+Why automate Search Console

 Bing WMT provides the same data for Bing and Microsoft Copilot Search.
 It has a public API (Bing Webmaster Tools API) but no bulk CSV export equivalent to GSC's Search Analytics API — trend monitoring still relies on the dashboard.